mathiasbynens/regenerate/README.md

 var punycode = require('punycode');

 var string = 'Lorem ipsum dolor sit amet.';
-// Get an array of all code points used in the string var codePoints = punycode.ucs2.decode(string);
+// Get an array of all code points used in the string: var codePoints = punycode.ucs2.decode(string);

 // Generate a regular expression that matches any of the symbols used in the string: